Agile Modeling and eXtreme Programming (XP)

 - Too much focus on the word “extreme”.
 XP’s name is both one of its greatest strengths its greatest weaknesses.
 Because of the name when some people hear XP’s advice to travel light, to reduce the amount of documentation that you create and maintain, that they instead translate it to “create no documentation at all”.
 That’s extreme, right?
 Or they’ll hear XP’s advice to use simple modeling techniques such as user stories and CRC cards and somehow translate that advice to “you don’t model at all.”That’s extreme, right.
 Sigh.

 User stories are a fundamental aspect of XP and artifacts such as Class Responsibility Collaborator (CRC) cards are common to XP efforts.
 User stories provide a high-level overview of the requirements for a system — they are reminders to have a conversation with your stakeholders regarding their requirements — and are used to as a primary input into estimating and scheduling, and drive the development of acceptance test cases.
 CRC cards are used to explore structure, perhaps for conceptual modeling to understand the problem domain or for design to work through the structure of your software.
 User stories and CRC cards are both models, see the Artifacts for AM article, so therefore modeling is clearly a part of XP.
-XP developers will also create sketches, often on a whiteboard or a piece of paper, whenever user stories and CRC cards aren’t the best option.
+Extreme Programming developers will also create sketches, often on a whiteboard or a piece of paper, whenever user stories and CRC cards aren’t the best option.
 In Extreme Programming Explained, the first book written about XP, Kent Beck includes hand-drawn sketches of class diagrams and other free-form diagrams.
 In fact, in the second edition he includes a mind map in the inside cover overviewing XP.
-The bottom line is that modeling is a fundamental aspect of XP, something that I explore in detail in this article.
+The bottom line is that modeling is a fundamental aspect of Extreme Programming, something that I explore in detail in this article.

 Documentation is also an important part of XP.
 Ron Jeffries offers the following advice: